keptn/keptn.github.io/content/docs/0.18.x/bridge/_index.md

 * When you select a project, you see the environment overview of the entire Keptn context.
 * This view shows the currently deployed services on each stage and whether any stages have errors or pending approvals.
-  When you click on a stage, more information about the services deployed on this stage.
+  When you click on a stage, more information about the services deployed on this stage is shown.
 * The service details on the right show the current and the past 5 evaluations, open approvals and running remediations for each service.

   {{< popup_image